-COVID-19 is straining every country’s healthcare system, though especially those of resource-constrained countries.
-Furthermore, essential disease control and prevention programmes like those for HIV and TB (tuberculosis) are disrupted.
+COVID-19 is straining every country’s healthcare system, especially those of resource-constrained countries.
+Furthermore, essential disease control and prevention programmes like those for HIV and tuberculosis (TB) are disrupted.
 Similar collateral damage to healthcare services has been observed in previous epidemics, such as the Ebola virus disease outbreak of 2014–2015 in West Africa.
 Effective mitigation strategies need to be adapted to the specific situation faced by countries with limited resources and fragile healthcare systems.

 This innovative and comprehensive project has been tailored for the health care system in Lesotho, but might also become a model for other countries with similar conditions.
 The multi-disciplinary and international approach will help to improve the health of the people with COVID- 19 infection or co-morbidities (TB and HIV) and to protect healthcare workers and the fragile health systems in the region.